zcox/rexster-titan-scala/README.md

 # TODO

   - What about local development?
 Local file or in-memory Titan?
+    - TitanFactory.open() with storage.backend=inmemory should return an in-memory TitanGraph, which is a Blueprints Graph
+    - DefaultRexsterApplication takes a Blueprints Graph
+    - RexProRexsterServer.start() takes a RexsterApplication
+    - Then RexsterClient should be able to connect to that RexPro server...
+    - For now, just assume you have to run Titan Server locally during development
+  - Can you set up all of the indexes, keys etc via Rexster?